Khan/wonder-blocks/packages/wonder-blocks-popover/components/popover.md

 control when and/or from where to open the popover dialog.
 - For this example, if you use the `image` prop, make sure to avoid using `icon` and/or `emphasized` at the same time.
 Doing so will throw an error.
+- This example uses the `dismissEnabled` prop.
+This means that the user can close the Popover by pressing `esc` or clicking in the trigger element.

 ```jsx
 const {StyleSheet} = require("aphrodite");